 What Kind Of Job Do You Want?

 For instance, many companies are open to “telecommuting” (AKA working from home) as a customer service representative.
-Here are a few examples (based on availability):
+Here are a few examples.

 Online Jobs For College Students In Customer Service